Stay up to date

 If your interns are happy with your organization’s commitment to diversity, they’ll let others know.
 This can lead to more diverse hiring as your company attracts candidates impressed with your employer brand and commitment to inclusion.
 Take this one step further by asking your interns for recommendations on who your organization should hire to fill their spot.

 A diverse workforce is something you’ll need to grow and develop by looking critically at your industry and its unique challenges.
-But if your company is committed to developing a more diverse internship program, this will translate to a more diverse workforce and a better company.
+But if your company is committed to developing internship diversity and inclusion within its program, this will translate to a more diverse workforce and a better company.